oleksandr-romashko/goit-node-rest-api/README.md

 See [.env.example](./.env.example) file for more details and use it as a reference for creating your own `.env` environment variables file:

+* You should set database connection settings.
+* You should set your own JWT Secret Key to sign and verify JWTs.
 * You may set a specific port value on which the Express server will listen.
 * You may turn on additional debugging info messages option.
 Please leave it commented for the use in any kind of production environment as it hides additional application implementation details.